Fritz Manteuffel

-Julius Carl Fritz Manteuffel (11 January 1875 in Berlin – 21 April 1941 in Berlin) was a German gymnast.
+Julius Carl Fritz Manteuffel (11 January 1875 – 21 April 1941) was a German gymnast.
 He competed at the 1896 Summer Olympics in Athens.

 Manteuffel was a member of the German team that won two gold medals by placing first in both of the team events, the parallel bars and the horizontal bar.
 He also competed in the parallel bars, horizontal bar, vault, and pommel horse individual events, though without success.